Can GRB 250702B be explained as the tidal disruption of a white dwarf by an intermediate mass black hole? Yes: A WD-IMBH TDE model of GRB 250702B

 Instead of the `frozen-in' approximation, we use a semi-analytical approximation for the fallback rate which partially takes into account the effects of tidal distortion.
-To briefly summarise, the frozen-in approximation assumes the specific orbital energy distribution of the debris stream is fixed from the time of disruption.
+To briefly summarise, the frozen-in approximation assumes the differential mass per unit specific orbital energy distribution of the debris stream is fixed from the time of disruption.
 However, numerical simulations have shown this not to be the case due to the tidal distortion of the star at the time of its disruption and the self-gravity of the stream.
-We therefore use a semi-analytical approximation for the specific energy distribution given by
+We therefore use a semi-analytical approximation for the distribution of differential mass per unit specific orbital energy given by

-i.e. three Gaussians with an additional constant for the central region.
+where $A_x$, $\varepsilon_{0,x}$ and $\sigma_x$ are the amplitudes, centres and widths of three Gaussians and $k_c$ is an additional constant added to the central Gaussian.
 These represent the `wings' and core of the star.
 We fit this model to the numerical results of \citep{Cufari22a} using a least squares method and present our results in Figure \ref{fig:saa_comp}.
 Figure \ref{fig:saa_comp} shows that our semi-analytical approximation accurately recreates the structure of the numerical result and is a significant improvement on the frozen-in approximation.
-While the masses at the extremes of the orbital specific energy are underestimated, the effect of this is negligible over the timescales we focus on.
-The more circular WD orbit required here will shift this distribution towards the negative with an offset of $- (1-e) / (1 - e_{\rm crit}^-)$ where $e_{\rm crit}^- = 1 - \frac{2r_t}{r_p}\left(\frac{M_\bullet}{M_{\rm WD}}\right)^{-1/3}$ is the critical eccentricity \citep{Hayasaki18}.
+While the differential masses at the extremes of the specific orbital energy are underestimated, the effect of this is negligible over the timescales we focus on.
+The more circular WD orbit required here will shift this distribution towards the negative with an offset of $- (1-e) / (1 - e_{\rm crit}^-)$ where $e_{\rm crit}^- = 1 - 2\beta\left(\frac{M_\bullet}{M_{\rm WD}}\right)^{-1/3}$ is the critical eccentricity \citep{Hayasaki18}, $\beta = \frac{r_t}{r_p}$ is the impact parameter and $r_p$ is the pericentric radius.
+We assume $\beta=1$ throughout.
 At a given time, $t$, material with a specific orbital energy will return to the IMBH,

 and we can then simply combine Equations \ref{eq:saa_dist} and \ref{eq:epsilon_t} to derive the fallback rate, $\dot{m}$ at time $t$.
 As we assume the X-rays are powered by internal processes with constant efficiency, we convert the fallback rate to a luminosity as $L_X(t) = \epsilon_T \dot{m} (t)$ where $\epsilon_T = 2\epsilon_X / (1-\cos \theta_j)$.